Crassula perforata (String of Buttons Plant) Care Indoors, Common Problems & Solutions

 Would you like to add Crassula perforata to your plant collection?
 You may acquire these plants online from Amazon (Link to Amazon).

-String of Buttons Plant (Crassula perforata) blossoms in bright light with 4-6 hours of direct sunlight, average warmth of 15-260C, moderate humidity of 50-55% and moderately moist, well-drained, succulents soil that is low in organic matter coupled with monthly feeding during the growing season.
+To care for Crassula perforata indoors, give it bright light with 4-6 hours of direct sunlight, warmth of 15-260C, humidity of 50-55% and moderately moist, fast-draining soil that is low in organic matter coupled with monthly feeding in spring and summer.

-Crassula perforata has no need for regular repotting as it grows best when pot-bound.
+String of Buttons Plant has no need for regular repotting as it grows best when pot-bound.
 Pruning is required to keep the plant neat, to minimize pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 String of Buttons Plant, Crassula perforata